mtham8/mtham8.github.io/content/blog/tf-idf/index.md

 * document2: `The cat ran past the chicken to try to eat my mouse.` -> [0, 1, 1, 1, 1] -> score: 4

-This model would rank `document1` and `document2` equally relevant to the `query`.
+This model would rank `document1` and `document2` equally relevant to `query`.
 It rank a document mentioning a query term once in a footnote, as relevant as, another document that uses a query term repeatedly throughout the text.
-Hmm... that ranking does not seem right.
+Hmm... the rankings do not seem right.
 We should be able to calcuate different weights for a term in the document given its frequency and other factors that could affect its relevancy.
 Enter TF-IDF!
 A plausible way to account for various factors that this current model does not.
 Instead of using 1 if the term is present, perhaps, we can use TF-IDF in the document vector.

 ## TF-IDF (Term Frequency-Inverse Document Frequency)